 - Your template supports image titles and descriptions, but they're hidden.
 To unhide them, open the Style Editor while on a Gallery Page and uncheck the Hide Gallery Descriptions tweak.

 - Your template doesn't support image titles or descriptions.
-We still recommend adding them, however, as they can be indexed as alt text.
+We still recommend adding them, however, as search engines can index them as alt text.

 Why do videos have titles, descriptions, and image overlays that I didn’t add myself?